Crafting an Elevator Speech

 - Why you’re the best at what you do or why you want to work in the industry you’ve chosen.

-- Prepare a single sentence that differentiates you from others in your profession.
+- Prepare a single sentence that differentiates you from others.

 - Call to action.

 - What are you trying to achieve here?
 Are you trying to build your network, obtain a job or internship, learn more about a specific career field or company?

 Now that you have your outline of material, you can finalize your speech.
 Connect your sentences to make sure they flow together, make sure you are not using words that people from another field will not understand and cut out any unnecessary words.
 This is an example of how your elevator speech might sound: